ManiaMate/mlb-game-predictor/writeup.md

 Our baseline has a decent amount of variety, from random guessing to complex non-linear modeling.
 The Random Forest (58.5% accuracy) outperforms the linear model because it captures conditional interactions (e.g., a high ERA matters less against a weak opponent) that Logistic Regression misses.
 However, even this strong baseline ignores offensive and bullpen performance, limiting its ceiling.

 **Potential Bias:**
 It is possible that both the linear and non-linear baselines over-rely on Vegas odds rather than finding independent signal.
 This could lead to the models simply copying the market, since it knows it to be efficient.
-Additionally the models could face temporal drift from September roster expansions.

 **Future Directions:**
 To beat this strong baseline, we will continue to explore:
 1.  **Advanced Algorithms:** Implementing Gradient Boosting (XGBoost) to natively handle missing data and potentially squeeze out more performance than the Random Forest.
 2.  **Holistic Features:** Adding team offense (OPS) and bullpen ERA to look beyond just the starting pitcher.
 3.  **Betting ROI:** Evaluating success based on profitability against Vegas odds, not just raw accuracy.

-_written with help from Gemini_